 About the National Student Outcomes Survey

-Students included in the survey are those who completed their training in the previous calendar year and have an Australian address as their usual address.
+Students included in the survey are those who completed their training in the previous calendar year.

-Results of the National Student Outcomes Survey are published in early December each year, once fieldwork is completed in September.
+Results of the Student Outcomes Survey are published late November/early December each year, once fieldwork is completed in August.